-Emporia Presbyterian Manor Resident, Employee Tests Negative for COVID-19
+Emporia PMMA Resident, Employee Tests Negative for COVID-19

 Emporia Presbyterian Manor received good news after a second wave of testing for COVID-19 at the community on June 12.
 All resident tests and all remaining employees tested negative for COVID-19.